Ocelot-Social-Community/Ocelot-Social/deployment/digital-ocean/https/README.md

 $ kubectl apply -f .
 ```

+{% hint style="info" %}
+CAUTION: It seems that the behaviour of Digital Ocean has changed and the load balancer is not created automatically anymore.
+And to create a load balancer costs money.
+A solution without a load balance you can find [here](../no-loadbalancer/README.md).
+Please correct the following text …
+{% endhint %}

 By now, your cluster should have a load balancer assigned with an external IP
 address.
 On Digital Ocean, this is how it should look like: